 Think you’ve seen all that cannabis can do for you?
 Think again!
 Topical cannabis is finding its way into grocery stores, beauty salons, even sex shops in the form of cannabis-infused lube.
 We’re only scratching the surface in terms of what this life-altering plant can do for us.
-We’ve previously talked about the wide range of medicinal benefits of cannabis, from easing glaucoma and asthma to depression, but consuming (smoking, eating, drinking, etc.) cannabis is only half the deal.
+We’ve previously talked about the wide range of potential medicinal benefits of cannabis, easing glaucoma and asthma , but consuming (smoking, eating, drinking, etc.) cannabis is only half the deal.
 Topical cannabis can be used as a cream or lotion.
 You may have heard of hemp or CBD oil before, but let’s see what other topical cannabis products are currently on the market.

 What Are Topicals?

 The term “topicals” is in reference to cannabis-infused lotions, balms, and oils that are absorbed through the skin.
 Similar to effects of CBD products, topical cannabis is used as a potential pain reliever, sometimes easing soreness and inflammation.
 Because they’re non-intoxicating and don’t have any psychoactive effects, topical cannabis products are a popular choice for some people, such as parents of young kids, who want the potential therapeutic benefits without the cerebral high associated with smoking cannabis.
 Topical cannabis products typically do not contain any THC percentage, which make them easy to find in states where smoking cannabis is still illegal.
 You may also find topicals in the form of lubricants and patches.
 Keep in mind that any medicinal benefits of cannabis are purely anecdotal, as further research is needed to confirm marijuana’s efficacy in easing medical symptoms.